Giovanni1085/academic-kickstart/content/post/StudentprojectideasAHSS.md

 To know more: Panofsky, *Studies in Iconology: Humanistic Themes in the Art of the Renaissance*, 1939.

-## Using digital heritage collections
+## Monitoring the use of digital heritage collections

 Most if not all heritage organizations have digitized part of their collections and made them available online.
 Examples of services include the [National Library Delpher](https://www.delpher.nl) and the [Rijksmuseum data portal](https://www.rijksmuseum.nl/en/data).
 How are users using these services?
 Can they be improved in any way?